 Workstream Collaboration platforms such as Teams and Slack enhance user productivity, but they also create a new set of threat vectors.
 PowerSuiteTM solutions mitigate risk without inhibiting user efficiencies by balancing user autonomy with data protection and privacy.

-All Workstream Collaboration app platforms have some level of built-in security.
-PowerSuite embraces, extends, and simplifies the security models by offering a single solution, which allows for execution across all platforms.
+PowerSuite embraces, extends, and simplifies the native platform security models by offering a single solution, which allows for execution across multiple platforms including Teams and Slack.

 The PowerSuite model helps IT move from “command and control” to “trust, but verify” – adjusting the delivery method of collaboration security in a way that creates a secure and frictionless experience for users.

 The traditional model of controlling user and application permissions is too cumbersome in the modern digital workplace.
 The normal IT governance approach simply causes users to shift to some shadow IT solution as a workaround.
 In the new world, enterprises need to allow most user behavior, and subsequently manage issues after the fact.

 Rather than just quickly jump to a fix, IT first carefully watches what is occurring in their multi-platform collaboration environment to understand how their users and guests are using Teams and Slack.